Generic Name: omalizumab (OH-ma-LIZ-ue-mab)

 - Omalizumab will not stop an asthma attack once one has already started.
-Be sure to carry a short-acting bronchodilator inhaler (eg, albuterol) with you at all times to treat any sudden, severe breathing problems.
+Be sure to carry a rescue inhaler (eg, albuterol) with you at all times to treat any sudden, severe breathing problems.
 If you have any questions about which medicines stop asthma attacks, check with your doctor or pharmacist.

 - The dosage for asthma is based on your body weight and blood level of IgE antibody, as well as your medical condition and response to therapy.
 Contact your doctor if you have a significant change in body weight during treatment.
 Your dose may need to be adjusted.

 - Some people using omalizumab get fever; joint pain, stiffness, or swelling; muscle pain; swollen glands; or rash within 1 to 5 days after getting omalizumab.
 Call your doctor right away if you have any of these symptoms.

 - Your symptoms may not get better right away after you take omalizumab.
 It may take several months for omalizumab to work.

 - Some people taking omalizumab have had chest pain, heart attack, blood clots in the lungs or legs, or "mini-stroke" or transient ischemic attack (TIA).
 It is not known if omalizumab caused these problems.
 Call your doctor right away if you have chest, jaw, or arm pain or pressure; fainting; shortness of breath; calf or leg pain, swelling, redness, or tenderness; coughing up blood; one-sided weakness; confusion; or vision or speech changes.